-By utilizing sound as an art form and medium, my immersive installations and performances confront listeners with acoustic intervals that evoke an internalized rhythmic resonance.
-Thus the emphasis of my works is on the listeners active role, using the ear and body to contribute to the creative process.
-By studying the physical phenomena of sound and its physiological perception, I can correlate hearing as passive reception with listening as active concentration.
-As such, a key component of the minds engagement in my work is its ability to fluctuate—my pieces are not simply to be heard, but to emphasize the body as a listening device and musical instrument.
+By utilizing sound as an art form and medium, my immersive installations and performances confront each listener and evoke a bodily response.
+Thus the emphasis of my works is on the listener’s role, using the ear and resonant body to contribute to the creative process.
+By studying the physical phenomena of sound and its physiological perception, I can draw a parallel between hearing as passive reception and listening as active concentration.
+As such, a key component of listeners’ engagements in my work is the mind's ability to fluctuate—rather than simply be heard, my pieces emphasize the body as a listening device and the ear as a musical instrument.

-At Bard College, I have produced installations and performances to accentuate the corporeal impact of sonic vibration.
-I created immersive experiences using self-made analog hardware and computerized electronics that transmitted the waves of the brain and heart into rhythm, accompanied by instruments and sound spectra.
-My undergraduate thesis involved a six-channel speaker array that emitted an aural architecture of head-borne tones in a 24-foot ear canal.
-Entirely self-designed and -constructed, the installation incorporated featured sound localization techniques so that my audience could form their own unique and dynamic music, contingent upon their placement within it.
+In the past, I have created immersive experiences using self-made analog hardware and computerized electronics transmitting the waves of the brain and heart into rhythm.
+For my undergraduate thesis, I produced a large-scale installation to accentuate the corporeal impact of sonic vibration.
+Entirely self-designed and constructed, the 24’x8’ ear canal featured a six-channel speaker array that emitted an aural architecture of head-borne tones.
+By featuring sound localization techniques and the surrounding structure, my audience was able to form their own dynamic music, contingent upon their placement within the installation.

-During a residency at The Atlantic Center for the Arts, I studied sound spatialization software to deploy electro-acoustic compositions in octophonic speaker domes.
-After composing a piece, I inquired into the technology and fabrication of the dome as an installation.
-By constructing my own sound system with individually-crafted speakers concealed behind silicone-casted ears and sewn into foam-upholstered panels, I contemplated the intimacy of breath.
-To dissect the noise and find the medley underneath, listeners explored the exhibit, touched its components, and focused on each breath, creating an orchestra when combined.
-Those involved were implicated in the production as well as forced to confront the physicality of listening to others breaths and having theirs heard, and to question their discomfort.
+During a residency at The Atlantic Center for the Arts, I studied sound spatialization by fabricating an octophonic speaker dome installation.
+After composing an electro-acoustic piece surveying the intimacy of breath, I constructed my own sound system with individually-crafted speakers concealed behind silicone-casted ears, sewn into foam-upholstered canvasses.
+To sift through the noise and find the medley of breaths underneath, listeners were invited to touch the exhibits’ components and focus on each breathing pattern—creating an orchestra when combined.
+Those involved were not only implicated in the production, but were also forced to internalize the physicality of listening to others breath and having theirs heard, and to question their discomfort.